jaymarnz/dialserver/README.md

 ````

 ### Installation Steps ###
 1. Create an image using the Raspberry Pi Imager and boot it on your RPi.
-I use Raspberry PI Debian **Buster** OS (32-bit) without a desktop environment and SSH for all the rest of the steps.
+I use **Legacy Raspberry PI Debian Buster OS (32-bit)** without a desktop environment and use SSH for all the rest of the steps.

     ***Important:*** See the issues section below if you intend to install on Raspberry Pi OS based on Bullseye.
 I currently don't recommend using Bullseye.